MagicJinn/Quantum-Things/wiki/wiki_md/blocks/peace-candle.md

 ---

 Peace Candles prevent Natural Mob Spawning in a 3 Chunk Radius around them.
-There is a chance of 33% for one to be in a village church.
+By default, there is a chance of 33% for one to be in a village church.

 ## Screenshots